Upload Your First Model

 builder = ModelBuilder(model_path, download_validation_only=True)

-checkpoints = builder.download_checkpoints(stage="runtime")
+self.checkpoints = builder.download_checkpoints(stage="runtime")

 # Load model and tokenizer

-self.tokenizer = AutoTokenizer.from_pretrained(checkpoints,)
+self.tokenizer = AutoTokenizer.from_pretrained(self.checkpoints,)

 self.tokenizer.pad_token = self.tokenizer.eos_token # Set pad token to eos token